riquito/tuc/README.md

     -r, --replace-delimiter <new> Replace the delimiter with the provided text -t, --trim <type>             Trim the delimiter (greedy).
 Valid values are (l|L)eft, (r|R)ight, (b|B)oth
+        --fallback-oob <fallback> Generic fallback output for any field that cannot be found (oob stands for out of bound).
+                                  It's overridden by any fallback assigned to a specific field (see -f for help)

 Options precedence:
     --trim and --compress-delimiter are applied before --fields or similar